madussree-ravi/target75/README.md

 - 📊 Real-time calculation of total classes and attendance %
 - 🔐 Secure Google Authentication via Firebase
 - 🚫 Rate limiting to prevent API abuse
-- ☁️ Deployed on Render
+- ☁️ Deployed on Render and accessible across all your devices - simply login to your Google account!

 ## 🔧 Tech Stack